NBA Rumors: L.A. Lakers Could Trade Brandon Ingram And No. 4 Pick For Bradley Beal, ‘Lake Show Life’ Suggests

 Despite failing to secure a deal with the New Orleans Pelicans before the February NBA trade deadline, the Los Angeles Lakers are still expected to resume their pursuit of All-Star center Anthony Davis in the 2019 NBA offseason.
-However, the Lakers are set to have a stronger competition in acquiring Davis as teams like the Boston Celtics plan to join the bidding war.
-If they fail to acquire Davis, Sean Deveney of Sporting News believes that the Lakers will go after other superstars who will be available on the trade market next summer.
+However, the Lakers are set to have stronger competition in the pursuit of Davis, as teams like the Boston Celtics plan to join the bidding war.
+If they fail to acquire Davis, Sean Deveney of Sporting News believes that the Lakers will go after other superstars who will be available on the trade market this summer.

 One of the potential non-Anthony Davis trade targets for the Lakers is Bradley Beal of the Washington Wizards.
-According to Fansided’s Lake Show Life, the Lakers have been linked to Beal earlier in the 2018-19 NBA season, and it will not be a surprise if they once again try to acquire him once the Wizards make him available on the trade market next summer.
+According to Fansided’s Lake Show Life, the Lakers have been linked to Beal since early in the 2018-19 NBA season, and it will not be a surprise if they once again try to acquire him once the Wizards make him available on the trade market this summer.

 “Remember when early in this past season the Wizards were entertaining Bradley Beal offers and the Lakers were the most talked about landing sport for the shooting guard?
 It’s been a while, but the Wizards traded one of their young core players in Otto Porter and John Wall’s contract is outrageous, especially after he tore his Achilles.
 So, although I do think it would be difficult for the Wizards to trade away their young star in Bradley Beal, I do think it’s becoming more and more of a possibility.”